Eclypses/eclypses-aws-mte-relay-client-ios/README.md

 - Locate the URLSession function(s) in your application where your network calls are made and ...
     - Import MteRelay
     - Create a Relay class variable, e.g. <var relay: Relay!>
+    - Add RelayResponseDelegate to class declaration and the single function this protocol requires, i.e. func relayResponse(success: Bool, responseStr: String, errorMessage: String) {}.
+Any errors in the Relay instantiation process will be returned here.
     - In the class initializer, instantiate the Relay object